 The most obvious place to buy books is the campus bookstore.
-UCF’s bookstore (a Barnes and Noble – which means that a Barnes and Noble gift card for your son/daughter is a great graduation gift, should anyone ask) will actually price match any textbooks found for a better price on bn.com, Amazon or from local competitors.
+UCF’s bookstore (Barnes and Noble – which means that a Barnes and Noble gift card for your son/daughter is a great graduation gift, should anyone ask) will actually price match any textbooks found for a better price on bn.com, Amazon or from local competitors.
 They will not do this for digital books; they will, however, price match on rentals if the terms are the same.
 Students can order books online and pick them at the bookstore on campus.
 They can also be returned there at the end of the semester.

 Now some of you may encourage your student to be proactive and order their textbooks early, but hang on.
 I have heard too many times that books arrive and then on the first day of class, the professor announces they have changed books, wants the newest edition or that they really don’t need a book at all (the internet has enough information).
 Be sure they can return any books purchased ahead of time should this happen or wait to order it until they confirm what they need, (but don’t wait too long; when a book doesn’t arrive until halfway through the semester due to backorder; it can be a problem.)